On March 27, 2017, the ASU University Senate voted to approve an open access policy for ASU. The policy reads:

 Why should I use the ASU Digital Repository when I already deposit my articles in other repositories/sharing platforms?

 Libraries have traditionally committed to archiving and preserving the scholarly works in their collections.
 This is also true of the works deposited in the ASU Digital Repository and separates such institutional based repositories from social networking sites and discipline based repositories.

 Commercial sites like Academia.edu or Research Gate are social networking platforms whose primary aim is to connect researchers with common interests and are not open access repositories.
 Their terms of service make it clear they could alter their service model or terminate the service without notice.
-Disciplinary repositories such as arXiv, PubMed Central, and SSRN have a long track record and there is every expectation that they will be around for a long time.
+Disciplinary repositories such as arXiv, and PubMed Central have a long track record and there is every expectation that they will be around for a long time.
 However, each of them is subject to uncertain funding from volunteer contributors or the whims of government spending.
 It is conceivable that these could shut down at any time and the works deposited there would disappear.